-Help for Troubled Young Adults from New York
+Life Skills Program for Young Adults from New York

-At The Crossroads is a therapeutic transitional living facility with programs for struggling young adults.
-Our services are designed to teach life skills and personal growth through a combination of education, restructuring and therapeutic intervention.
-At The Crossroads provides behavioral and emotional counseling as well as a quality education and opportunities to work.
+At The Crossroads is a therapeutic Transitional Living facility with programs for struggling young adults coming New York.
+Our services are designed to teach life skills and personal growth through a combination of education, restructuring, and therapeutic intervention.
+At The Crossroads provides behavioral and emotional counseling as well as academic support with opportunities to work.
 We reinforce self-discipline and build self-respect while developing a positive self-image.

 If your expectation is that reconnecting after time apart is an important issue, your teens will share that expectation.
 Demand your teen's attention in an inoffensive way, with a light touch, and don't take any disinterest personally.
 Once they get used to the routine of reconnecting after separation, they will take it for granted.

 Parents can help their teen make a plan to stop smoking and stay motivated by offering suggestions, such as writing down why he or she wants to stop smoking, setting a quit date, hanging out with friends who don’t smoke and encourage him/her to get involved in new activities.